-Earth Camp for Educators requires a year-long commitment, from April 2011 to April 2012.
-Attendance is required at four Saturday workshops as well as two four-day sessions during the summer, one of which is a four-day canoe trip on the Colorado River.
+Earth Camp for Educators requires a year-long commitment, from January to November, 2012.
+Attendance is required at six Saturday workshops (four spring, two fall) as well as a two day/overnight field trip and a week-long (days only) session during the summer.

 - Program Benefits

 Earth Camp is supported by grants from the National Aeronautics and Space Administration and JP Morgan Chase Foundation.